Caprico85/node-red-contrib-google-smarthome/docs/local_fulfillment.md

     mDNS service name: Set to `_nodered-google._tcp.local`.
     <br><br>
     For UDP, fill in the fields as follows,<br>
-    * Broadcast address: Set to `255.255.255.255`.
+    * Discovery address: Set to `255.255.255.255`.
-    * Discovery packet: Set to `6e6f64652d7265642d636f6e747269622d676f6f676c652d736d617274686f6d65`.
-    * Listen port: Set to port 3002.
+    * Listening port: Set to port 3002.
 Must be identical to the "Discovery Port" as set in the configuration of your management node.
+This is the port the smart speaker will listen on for responses to the discovery packets.
     * Broadcast port: Set to port 3002.
 Must be identical to the "Listen port".
+This is the port to which the smart speaker will send discovery packets.
+    * Discovery packet: Set to `6e6f64652d7265642d636f6e747269622d676f6f676c652d736d617274686f6d65`.

 13. `Save` your changes.